unshiftio/url-parse/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/url-parse.svg)](https://saucelabs.com/u/url-parse)

+**`url-parse` was created in 2014 when the WHATWG URL API was not available in Node.js and the `URL` interface was supported only in some browsers.
+Today this is no longer true.
+The `URL` interface is available in all supported Node.js release lines and basically all browsers.
+Consider using it for better security and accuracy.**

 The `url-parse` method exposes two different API interfaces.
 The [`url`](https://nodejs.org/api/url.html) interface that you know from Node.js and the new [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL)